strongloop/loopback-context/README.md

    [Bluebird](https://www.npmjs.com/package/bluebird) instead.
 - Express middleware chains which contain a "bad" middleware (i.e. one which breaks context propagation inside its function body, in a way mentioned in this doc) especially if called before other "good" ones needs refactoring.
-The following lines need to be present at the beginning of the middleware body.
-At least the "bad" one; but, as a preventive measure, they can be present in every other middleware of every chain as well: var badMiddleware = function(req, res, next) {
-        // added lines
-        var ctx = LoopBackContext.getCurrentContext({bind: true});
-        next = ctx.bind(next);
-        ...
+  See usage below for details.

    Discussion: https://github.com/strongloop/loopback-context/issues/17